ehuggett/send-cli/README.md

 optional arguments:
-  -h, --help            show this help message and exit --ignore-version      Disable server version checks (MAY CAUSE LOSS OF DATA)
+  -h, --help            show this help message and exit --ignore-version      Disable server version checks (MAY CAUSE LOSS OF DATA) --download-limit LIMIT
+                        Download limit for the uploaded file.
+Should be <=20

 Set the Send service to used:
   --service-local       Use a Send service at http://localhost:8080